What is the BA-MPH dual degree program?

 What would a timeline to complete the dual degree look like?

 Students who wish to participate in the BA-MPH program must apply by the end of their sophomore year at Gallatin in order to be eligible to begin taking courses in junior year.
 For more details, and how this breaks down according to different plans within the MPH program, see the timeline tables.

 The application is due in sophomore year, but I am transferring into Gallatin as a junior.
 Can I still apply?

-If you are currently in your sophomore year, either at another program within NYU or at another institution, contact Cyd Cipolla directly to discuss whether this program is right for you.
-If you have already begun your junior year at Gallatin and have not yet taken any courses in the College of Global Public Health, note that it is likely not possible for you to finish the BA-MPH in five years.
-However, you are still eligible to take CGPH courses and to apply to the MPH program on your own.
+If you are currently in your sophomore year, either at another program within NYU or at another institution, contact Cameron Williams directly to discuss whether this program is right for you.
+If you have already begun your junior year at Gallatin and have not yet taken any courses in the School of Global Public Health, note that it is likely not possible for you to finish the BA-MPH in five years.
+However, you are still eligible to take GPH courses and to apply to the MPH program on your own.